A motivic filtration on the topological cyclic homology of commutative ring spectra

 \section{Comparison theorems}

 In this section, we will compare the motivic filtrations defined above with filtrations defined previously in special cases.

 \begin{notation} \begin{enumerate}[leftmargin=*] \item For $k \to R$ any map of commutative rings, we have the Hochschild--Kostant--Rosenberg (HKR) filtration on Hochschild homology, $\fil^\star_\HKR\HH(R/k)$ (see, for example, \cite[\textsection 2]{BMS}).
-For a prime number $p$, we denote the $p$-completion of the HKR filtration by $\fil^\star_\HKR\cpl{\HH(R/k)}_p$. \item For $k \to R$ a quasi-lci map of commutative rings, we have Antieau's Beilinson filtrations on negative and periodic cyclic homology, $\fil^\star_\Beil\HC^-(R/k)$ and $\fil^\star_\Beil\HP(R/k)$ \cite{AntieauHP}. \item For $p$ a prime number and $k \to R$ a $p$-quasi-lci map of $p$-quasisyntomic $p$-complete commutative rings, we have the Bhatt--Morrow--Scholze (BMS) filtrations on $p$-completed negative and periodic cyclic homology, $\fil^\star_\BMS\cpl{\HC^-(R/k)}_p$ and $\fil^\star_\BMS\cpl{\HP(R/k)}_p$ \cite[\textsection 5]{BMS}. \item For $p$ a prime number and $R$ a $p$-quasisyntomic $p$-complete commutative ring, we have the BMS filtrations on $p$-completed topological Hochschild, topological negative cyclic, topological periodic cyclic, and topological cyclic homology \cite[\textsection 7]{BMS},
+We denote the $p$-completion of the HKR filtration by $\fil^\star_\HKR\cpl{\HH(R/k)}_p$. \item For $k \to R$ a quasi-lci map of commutative rings, we have Antieau's Beilinson filtrations on negative and periodic cyclic homology, $\fil^\star_\Beil\HC^-(R/k)$ and $\fil^\star_\Beil\HP(R/k)$ \cite{AntieauHP}. \item For $k \to R$ a $p$-quasi-lci map of $p$-quasisyntomic, $p$-complete commutative rings, we have the Bhatt--Morrow--Scholze (BMS) filtrations on $p$-completed negative and periodic cyclic homology, $\fil^\star_\BMS\cpl{\HC^-(R/k)}_p$ and $\fil^\star_\BMS\cpl{\HP(R/k)}_p$ \cite[\textsection 5]{BMS}. \item For $R$ a $p$-quasisyntomic, $p$-complete commutative ring, we have the BMS filtrations on $p$-completed topological Hochschild, topological negative cyclic, topological periodic cyclic, and topological cyclic homology \cite[\textsection 7]{BMS},